odsti/cfd-textbook-v1/data/README.md

 <https://github.com/data-8/textbook/commit/64b20f0>.
 It is a transcription of
 the pocket numbers and colors of a standard American (double zero) roulette wheel, available in many places, e.g. <https://en.wikipedia.org/wiki/Roulette>.

+## pride_and_prejudice

+The text is from [Project Gutenburg's copy of Pride and Prejudice](http://www.gutenberg.org/ebooks/42671.txt.utf-8).
+See the license at the end of the file for rights and other matters.